emma-carballal/word2vec-numpy/README.md

 "the" and "of".

-**Negative sampling distribution**: raw unigram counts raised to the power 0.75 - this smoothing increases the probability of rare words relative to true unigram frequency, preventing the model from ignoring them.
+**Negative sampling distribution**: raw unigram counts raised to the power 0.75 increase the probability of rare words relative to true unigram frequency, and prevents the model from ignoring them.

+For a step-by-step explanation of the algorithm with a toy corpus, see [`word2vec.ipynb`](word2vec.ipynb).

 ---